stevdza-san/stevdza-san/README.md

 - Love sharing my knowledge with others, and always willing to learn more as well.
 - 📫 Find me on YouTube: https://www.youtube.com/c/StevdzaSan
 - 🌟 Check out my online courses: https://stevdza-san.com
-- ☕ Buy me a Coffee: https://ko-fi.com/stevdza_san
+- ☕ Let's go get coffee (You're paying 🤪): https://ko-fi.com/stevdza_san

 <!---
 stevdza-san/stevdza-san is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.